Facebook People Search: 5 Tips for Getting Started

 So, you found a Profile on Facebook.
 Now, where do I go from here?
 That’s the question I get most often and I can tell you that scrolling through timelines, photo albums, and Facebook Likes is the hard road to travel.

 Facebook’s People Search actually begins after you find the Profile.
 In this post I’m sharing 5 queries to launch this journey and search with a purpose using Facebook Graph URLs.
 Each query has a different strength and a different focus.
 Each also leads us down different paths.

-If you’d like background before getting started, see my previous articles on The Language of Facebook and Finding Facebook IDs.
-These search strings you see below can be built with the assistance of my Facebook Search Tool.
+These search strings you see below can also be built with the assistance of my Facebook Search Tool.

 If you’re looking for the default starting point, this is it.
 The /photos-of/ query requests all Photos tagged to a Profile.
 This means you’ll see all Photos that someone else linked to the Profile you’re looking at.
 It also includes Photos uploaded by that Profile as the Profile Photo unless it’s set to private.